fluxxcode/egui-file-dialog/examples/select_file_with_information_view/README.md

-Example showing how to select a file using the file dialog.
+Example showing how to select a file and display file information using the `InformationView`.

 ```
 cargo run -p select_file_with_information_view